dwimmertxt/dwimmertxt/README.md

 <img
-  src="dwimmer-Lepidoptera.png"
-  alt="Lepidoptera - text art by dwimmer"
-  title="Lepidoptera"
+  src="DWIMMER-king_of_the_bush_doof.png"
-  style="display: inline-block; margin: 0 auto">
+  alt="king of the bush doof - text art by dwimmer" title="king of the bush doof" style="display: inline-block; margin: 0 auto">